gamonoid/icehrm/readme.md

 $ gulp
 ```

-- If you have only changed an admin module and you know which module it is
+- For production build use
 ```
-$ gulp admin-js --memployees
+$ gulp --eprod
 ```